Milan-Chicago/CityCollegesofChicago/README.md

 # Learning More

-**See our guide to free, [online resources for Github actions ](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions) and a easy to follow [video here[(https://www.youtube.com/watch?v=URmeTqglS58) and [here](https://www.youtube.com/watch?v=ylEy4eLdhFs).
+**See our guide to free, [online resources for Github actions ](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions) and a easy to follow [video here](https://www.youtube.com/watch?v=URmeTqglS58) and [here](https://www.youtube.com/watch?v=ylEy4eLdhFs).

-Resources for specific topics and R are below.

 ## Git